d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

     * "deactivated" process would wait for messages (IPC) with commands
         * for every command (e.g. function arguments and expected values), the process will be forked further, injecting/rewriting/using supplied arguments to continue function execution
         * furhtermore, in the forked process, the return statements will get replaced by saving a return value and sending it to the parrent process, this sequence terminates the child process (unit test executed, return value would be inspected in the parent)
+    * we have to prohibit recursive `clone` for any type of recursion (direct/indirect)
+    * how to integrate (if possible, with a testing framework)
+    * unknowns - never used `clone` - thread-locals? limitations coming from the parent process (`MADV_DONTFORK`)

-2. capture-only-necessary - probably very lightweight but I think it is too difficult to pull off (library depdnencies, ABI, the inability to introspect C/C++ programs at runtime, statically dumping object representation may require arcane compiler knowledge)
+2. capture-only-necessary - probably very lightweight but I think it is too difficult to pull off (library depdnencies, ABI, the inability to introspect C/C++ programs at runtime, statically dumping object representation may require arcane compiler knowledge, dynamic dumping presents the challenge of injection into a unit test - relocation of code, proper page mapping)

 ### Discussion on `clone` method